Mesh generation with the Mapbox Maps SDK for Unity, Part 3: style buildings

 CityBlueBuildingStackin the order that you created above.

-Now that you've created a MergedModifierStack for your buildings, you'll need to apply some styles to visually differentiate the schools from all of the other buildings in the scene.
+Now that you've created a MergedModifierStack for your buildings, you'll need to apply some styles to visually differentiate the schools from all the other buildings in the scene.

 In the CityBlueBuildingStack folder, create a